lucywi/DSI-DC1-admin/homework-policy.md

   For example:

-  > Jesse: On line 85 of `script.js`, is this what you meant by making it an instance method?
+  > Lucy or Nayana: On line 85 of `name of exercise`, is this what you meant by making it an instance method?

 ## The submission process